Azure/autorest.az/doc/how-to-generate.md

  ```

 ## Incremental codegen to cli extension
 * **Readme**: Besides following [Preparing Readme](how-to-author-readme-file.md).
 Incremental mode needs to be configured in the Readme.az.md file.
-There are two was to configure incremental mode:
+There are two ways to configure incremental mode:
     * **Allow list** hide all commands by setting hidden to true.
 Then unhide the command groups or commands to be generated:

       ![Allow list](images/allowlist.png)